A complete guide to startup taxes

 State Income Tax Nexus

-The question of if you owe sales tax has a completely different set of rules for nexus within states, and after the Wayfair v.
-South Dakota Supreme Court ruling has become far more complex in the last few years.
-Only two states tax service businesses as of the start of 2021, Hawaii and New Mexico, but the definition of what is a service and what is a product has been slowly becoming more vague.
-Many areas that used to be considered services a few years ago, such as SaaS and digital software, or even services sold on online marketplaces, now are the fodder of complex sales tax laws enacted to specifically rope these entities in to local taxation.
-This is a constantly changing area so be sure to look for the most recent legislative updates as much has changed in the last year, so much of the information online is outdated.
+Many areas that used to be considered services a few years ago, such as SaaS, digital software, and even services sold on online marketplaces, now are the fodder of complex sales tax laws enacted to specifically rope these entities into local taxation.
+These regulations are constantly changing, so be sure to look for the most recent legislative updates when mapping your startup tax considerations.
+Much has changed in the last year, so a significant portion of the information available online is outdated.

 Registered Agent